 While there are some students whose story goes like this, there are many who do not.

 Everyone is different, and this formula does not work for all students.

 I am sure that some will judge me for my decision to have her come home and take a “gap semester.”
 That’s okay.
-I know that I did what is right for my daughter.
+I know that I did what was right for my daughter.

 She, and I am sure many others, will take a different path than most.
 I am proud of her for making a difficult decision and being true to herself.
-She has a plan and a vision and I believe this will make her happy.
+She has a plan and a vision, and I believe this will make her happy.
 Isn’t that what we all want for our children?